scivision/ledtime/README.rst

 ======================= =================
 task                    description
 ======================= =================
-update RunledMatcher      to use the computed time from RunFireRader functions -- this automatically implements correction from RunFireReader
+update RunledMatcher      to use the computed time from RunFireRader functions automatically implements correction from RunFireReader
 ======================= =================